arvinsoepriatna/AP_Analysis_Routines_Cardiotoxicity_Microtissues/README.md

 This python packages and sample data were first uploaded on Dec 12th, 2022

 ## Credits
 The software packages were originally written in Interactive Data languages (https://www.l3harrisgeospatial.com/) by Bum-Rak Choi and Taeyun Kim.
+This package in IDL is available at OMpro githup site (https://github.com/bumrak/OMPro).
 Allison Navarrete-Welton ported the IDL codes into python in 2022.

 ## License